Donald Duck (comic strip): Publication history

 Disney artist Al Taliaferro was hired at the Walt Disney Studio in January 1931, and given the job of inking Floyd Gottfredson's art for the Mickey Mouse comic strip.
 When the Sunday topper strip Silly Symphony was created in January 1932, Taliaferro began inking that strip as well, for Earl Duvall's pencils.
 By June, Duvall moved on and Taliaferro handled all of the art duties for Silly Symphony.

 In 1934, Taliaferro drew the Silly Symphony story arc based on the cartoon The Wise Little Hen, which featured the first appearance of Donald Duck as a secondary character.
 That story, which lasted on the Sunday pages from September to December 1934, gave Taliaferro a particular liking for the Duck's character.
 He pitched the idea of a Donald strip to Walt Disney, and Disney allowed him a trial run in the Silly Symphony comic.
 Finishing up a "The Three Little Pigs" adaptation, Taliaferro and writer Ted Osborne began an extended run of Donald Duck gag strips from August 30, 1936, to December 5, 1937.

 Taliaferro then pitched the idea of moving Donald to his own solo comic strip to Roy O. Disney, who rejected it.
 Taliaferro then produced three weeks-worth of episodes for a Donald Duck comic strip, brought them to Roy Disney, and asked him to offer the strip to King Features Syndicate for publication.
 (King Features had syndicated all Disney comic strips up to this point.)
 Roy Disney was not particularly interested, but his brother Walt Disney could see potential in the project.
 Taliaferro's original sample stories were rejected due to having "weak gags".
 Taliaferro co-operated with writer Merrill De Maris to create new sample stories, but these were also rejected.
 Taliaferro then co-operated with writer Homer Brightman, and this time the sample stories were approved.
 Taliaferro's idea was greenlighted and the new Donald Duck comic strip was about to begin.

 On February 2, 1938, the Donald Duck comic strip started appearing in daily newspapers.
-A Sunday version was added on December 10, 1939.
+Overcoming further sales resistance from Roy O. Disney and King Features, Taliaferro convinced them to add a Sunday strip as well.
+The Sunday version was added on December 10, 1939.
 Taliaferro's was the strip's main penciller, while Homer Brightman was its writer and came up with the gags.
 But Brightman was mostly a screenwriter, and in 1940 quit the comic strip and returned to writing plots for animated short films.
 Brightman was replaced by Bob Karp, who would serve as Taliaferro's main creative partner for the rest of his career.
-The inkers for the comic strip included Karl Karpé (1940-1942), Dick Moores (1942-1943), George Waiss (1943-1946), Manuel Gonzalez (1955-1957), Bill Wright (1960), Al Hubbard (1965), Kay Wright (1965), Ellis Erringer (1965-1967) and Frank Grundeen (1967-1968).
+The inkers for the comic strip included Karl Karpé (1940–1942), Dick Moores (1942–1943), George Waiss (1943–1946), Manuel Gonzalez (1955–1957), Bill Wright (1960), Al Hubbard (1965), Kay Wright (1965), Ellis Erringer (1965–1967) and Frank Grundeen (1967–1968).